 In this article, we explored the challenges we face in EHR data extraction and explained the pipeline of deep learning models we use to accurately extract the data.

-If you're a clinician, health care organization, or service provider assisting with EMR processing, we can help you implement reliable, scalable, and accurate EMR data extraction.
+If you're a medical startup, health care organization, or service provider assisting with EMR processing, we can help you implement reliable, scalable, and accurate EMR data extraction.

 Contact us for consultation and insights into any challenges you're facing in your EMR data extraction initiatives.